eclipse-symphony/symphony/docs/symphony-book/quick_start/quick_start_binary.md

 _(last edit: 9/18/2023)_

-Symphony can run as a standalone binary with zero external depedencies.
+Symphony can run as a standalone binary with zero external dependencies.
 You can build Symphony API with [Go](https://go.dev/) (1.20 or above).

 Clone the Symphony repo: